altercation/storage-gen/README.md

 current system.
 If the --drives option is used without the --ignore option, then the current system is checked for the presence of these drives first.

-`-o, --output OUTPUT_FILE_NAME`

-Optional output filename.
-If this option is provided, the final executable script will be written to the path provided.
-If not set, script is displayed on standard output and may be saved using redirection.

-`-r, --rootmount '/MOUNT/ROOT/PATH'`
+`-m, --mountroot '/MOUNT/ROOT/PATH'`

 Preinstall mountpoint root path.
 Set mount root directory (if not set, use the default '/mnt').
 Argument is a valid, absolute path to an existing directory.
 This path is used during system installation as a chroot  and is *not* recorded in any fstab.

+`-O, --output OUTPUT_FILE_NAME`

+Optional output filename.
+If this option is provided, the final executable script will be written to the path provided.
+If not set, script is displayed on standard output and may be saved using redirection.

 `-S, --sourcedebug FILENAME`